 And here’s something more I learned: if it fits the style of the house at all, try to embrace the rustic farmhouse trend.
 This will open up a slew of things you can build with cheap stock lumber!
 Stain makes 2x8s look wonderful (have I mentioned Ana White yet?).
 We had exposed beams running throughout the house so this was easy to pull off.

-The 2nd major lesson learned is embarrassing, but if I pretended it didn’t happen, I wouldn’t feel good about myself.
+- This is embarrassing, but I can’t pretended it didn’t happen!
 Unless you’ve got popcorn ceilings, don’t try to change the texture.
 It can be expensive, messy, and/or labor intensive, especially if you don’t have the professional tools.
 We had truly awful 80s texture on every surface in the house, and I had the bright idea to flatten the walls by troweling joint compound by hand.
 1700 square feet later, I had to sand flat every inch of those stinking walls, and then I had to PAINT every inch of those stinking walls.
 Do you know how many layers of primer a thick skimcoat of joint compound absorbs before it can hold a layer of paint?
 About four.
 I had tendonitis in both wrists by the time I looked up at the ceilings and thought, “You’re not so bad after all, Texture.”